Volunteer in Costa Rica – Most affordable programs with IKPVA!!

 Location of the volunteer programs in Costa Rica

 This project takes place in a costal community located on the Caribbean coast of Costa Rica.
 It is accessible only by plane or by boat.
 The population is about 400 residents.
-Life is simple and relaxed.
+Enjoy the simple and relaxed life.
 There are schools, churches, bars, restaurants, small hotels and general stores that are owned by locals.
 Most of all, there are amazing people waiting for you and what you have to offer.
 We guarantee you will fall in love and it will be hard to leave.

 Accommodation & Meals